eluv-io/elv-client-js/DEV_README.md

 ### IFrame Client

-The API client can be used transparently by an disprivileged IFrame using the FrameClient (./ElvFrameClient-min.js).
+The API client can be used transparently by an restricted IFrame using the FrameClient (./ElvFrameClient-min.js).

 See ./test/frames/Parent.html and ./test/frames/Child.html for example usage

 NOTE: Raw response objects cannot be passed in message.
 When using non-json endpoints (e.g. DownloadPart), you must specify a valid type in the format field or accept the default blob format.
 The available formats correspond to Response methods (.json(), .blob(), .text(), etc.)